 - give the talented readers of Android Police a chance to showcase their creativity and leave a permanent imprint on this website's design and identity

 After over 140 submissions - some great, some not so good, some incredibly creative and witty, and some hilarious, I've requested your help in selecting your winner by picking the top 20 designs and putting them up for a reader vote.
 Read More

 Guys, we're loving the responses for the contest so far, but we need to make something clear: we will not accept any entry that contains a copyrighted image or work - period.
-We are serious about plagiarism, and if we find you've used an image without permission, your entry will be disqualified until the offending material is removed.
-Thanks!

 Alright, we heard from a lot of you that social contests just aren't up your alley sometimes - so we've listened.
 Read More